edwardgem/agent-email/README.md

 }
 ```

-### HITL Config
+### HITL Processing
+This agent supports human‑in‑the‑loop (HITL) review before sending.
+There are two parts:
+- Configuration on each instance to enable HITL.
+- A back‑and‑forth via REST where an external HITL system (or a human tool) reviews and responds.

-Add one of the following sections to enable/define HITL behavior for instance runs:
+Add one of the following sections to an instance `config.json` to enable/define HITL behavior for that run:
 ```
 {
   "human-in-the-loop": { "enable": true }